alexyingchen/accessguide/designers.md

 -

-### D9.
-Change the context by user request only
+### D8.
+Only change the context by user request
 > Another newsletter pop-up!
 I hate it when that happens.

-Give users full control of the context and don’t change unless they request it.
-Changing the context includes automatically launching new windows, refreshing a content feed, and submitting forms.
+Don't change the context (such as automatically launching new windows or refreshing the content feed) unless it's by user request.

 **Disabilities**: intellectual, visual
-**WCAG number + conformance**: 3.2.5 AAA
+**WCAG number + conformance**: 3.2.2 A, 3.2.5 AAA

 **illustration idea**: newsletter pop-up on computer with person next to it looking distressed